ruangroc/ruangroc.github.io/index.md

 I am an undergraduate researcher at OSU, mentored by [Dr. Minsuk Kahng](minsuk.com).
 Currently, my capstone team and I are helping Dr. Kahng develop a novel video searching and browsing web application that leverages a deep learning model in order to service custom queries about TV shows.
-I was also recently accepted into OSU's accelerated master's program, so I exepct to complete my bachelor's in CS by March 2022 and my master's in CS by June 2023.
+I was also recently accepted into OSU's accelerated master's program, so I expect to complete my bachelor's in CS by March 2022 and my master's in CS by June 2023.

 I am also a peer tutor for the College of Engineering and the Treasurer of the